peculiaruc/peculiaruc.github.io/README.md

 Android Developer with experience in modern development practices and writing clean, maintainable, and readable codes.
 I strongly desire to help others solve their problems and love to mentor people who share my passion for the platform.
 Team player who gets along exceptionally well with others.
 A community builder.

+## 1. Community Program Assistant - Andela Learning Community - April 2022 - June 2023
+* Manage communications on the Andela Learning Community platform with over 45k learners by constantly monitoring and responding to queries, issues, concerns and trends.
+* Assisted the Andela Senior Program Managers with Product campaigns on the platform that increased user engagement.
+* Source for and provide learning resources for the learners.
+* Engage users with different learning activities, initiatives, events etc.

+## 2. Program Assistant- Google Africa Developer Scholarship (GADS)  - July 2021-December 2022
+* Training Programs Execution: Supported and constantly engaged GADS learners and mentors across programs.
+I have been part of a team that managed the execution of 2 iterations of training programs in Africa, with over 30k learners in each program.
+* Led and coordinated Women of GADS and 100 days of GADS initiative, which led to the excellent skill development of all the participants, while promoting diversity and inclusion

 ## Open Source Contributions

 ### 1. Project Coordinator/Product Owner - (ALC Open Source Community)

-I am building a Product called Mentor Management System for ALC Open Source Community.
-As a Product Owner, I managed team of 7 designers to design the first phase of the product from scatch.
-I coordinated a cross-fuctional team(10) made up of 136 Google Africa Developers Scholarship(GADS) learners to built the Android version of the Mentor Management System app during the GADS 2022 project Phase.
+* I led a team of seven designers in the creation of the initial product phase from the ground up.
+Additionally, I orchestrated the efforts of a cross-functional team comprising ten individuals, all of whom were participants in the Google Africa Developers Scholarship (GADS) program.
+Together, we successfully developed the Android version of the Mentor Management System app as part of the GADS 2022 project phase, involving 136 learners

-Presently, I am coordinating a cross-fuctional team(7) of 50 Engineers developing the Web Application of the Mentor Management System for ALC Open Source Program Cohort 2.
-Also leading 22 designers who are redesigning the Mobile Application.
+* Coordinating a cross-functional team (7) of 50 Engineers.
+Our primary objective is the development of the web application for the Mentor Management System as part of the ALC Open-Source Program Cohort 2 and  guided a team of 22 designers who are dedicated to the redesign of the mobile application

 [The link can be found here](https://github.com/orgs/ALCOpenSource/repositories)

 ### 2. ALC Open Source Cohort 1

 Techincal Team Lead(TTL)
-Lead a team of Engineers to built a Web Application called SkillBuddy.
+* Lead a team of Engineers to built a Web Application called SkillBuddy.
 SKILLSbuddy is a digital learning platform that focuses on delivering learning experience as simple as having a conversation, simultaneously providing a richer and more learner-centred experience compared to traditional eLearning experiences.

 [Project Link](https://github.com/ALCOpenSource/conversational-app-team3)